-Public service professionals and community residents may enroll in Muskie School courses as non-matriculated students.
+Public service professionals and community residents may also enroll in Muskie School courses as non-matriculated students.
 Non-matriculated students are required to fulfill all prerequisites for the courses in which they wish to enroll.
-Because non-matriculated students’ enrollment is dependent on space availability, those interested are urged to contact instructors as early as possible.
+Those interested in enrolling in the School’s courses are urged to contact instructors as early as possible.
 Students may also contact the Muskie School’s Student Affairs office for information on space availability and registration information.
-Non-matriculated students may take up to twelve credit hours (total between all programs) from the CPD, MPH, or PPM course offerings prior to matriculation.
 Taking classes as a non-matriculated student does not guarantee admission to the PPM, MPH, or CPD program.

 Students who have completed coursework in another graduate program at USM or elsewhere may petition the PPM, MPH, or CPD Academic Affairs Committee for transfer credit.
 Transfer credit may reduce the number of credits that must be taken to complete the degree, and/or may be used to waive a specific curriculum requirement when appropriate.
 Upon approval of the program Academic Affairs Committee, transfer credits may be used in one of three ways: